-Mr M. McGurk Form Teacher Appendix 2
+Mr M. McGurk Form Teacher

+Appendix 2

-FT Letter 01/09/2020 - 23/10/2020
+FT Letter 01/09/2023 - 23/10/2023

 (Today's Date)

 Mr and Mrs S Pense Address

-Mark Pence 10MTO
+Mark Pence 10TOR

 Dear Mr and Mrs Pence

 I am writing to inform you that the attendance of your child Mark has not met the minimum percentage expected by the school during the period shown below.

 The following is a record of Mark's percentage attendance this year to date: 77.78 %

 The minimum percentage expected by the school is 95%.

 Poor attendance at school can seriously affect progress and we would therefore appreciate your full co-operation and support in addressing this matter from now on.

 If attendance drops below 85% it is my legal obligation to inform an Education Welfare Officer.
 Mark's case was discussed at my last meeting with Education Welfare Officer.
-It will be necessary for me to complete this referral if Archer's attendance does not improve.
+It will be necessary for me to complete this referral if Mark's attendance does not improve.

-You may have provided explanations for absence to the school, as this is standard procedure; therefore, this letter aims solely to provide you with Tyler's attendance percentage for this period.
+You may have provided explanations for absence to the school, as this is standard procedure; therefore, this letter aims solely to provide you with Mark's attendance percentage for this period.

 Thank you for your co-operation.

 Yours sincerely

 Form Teacher

-Appendix 3

-Dear Parent/Guardian,

-Since the beginning of term, there has been a number of pupils arriving late for school in the morning.
+Appendix 3 Dear Parent/Guardian, Since the beginning of term, there has been a number of pupils arriving late for school in the morning.
 This lateness to school and study disrupts a pupil's own learning and interrupts the learning of others.
+The administrative tests of mentions in the company imposts discount, on the gooding of Taylors.
 The administrative task of marking in 'latecomers' impacts directly on the sending of 'Truancy Call,' which is an important tool in safe-guarding our pupils.

-It has come to my attention that your son/daughter, \\\\\\ has arrived late to school on numerous occasions.
-Their form-teacher and I have spoken to \\\\\\ about our concerns and we ask for your support in ensuring that \\\\\\ gets up in good time and arrives to school on time with a readiness to learn and work hard.
+It has come to my attention that your son/daughter, has arrived late to It has come to my attention that your son/daughter, has arrived late to school on numerous occasions.
+Their form-teacher and I have spoken to gets up in It has come to my attention that your son/daughter, has arrived late to school on numerous occasions.
+Their form-teacher and I have spoken to It has come to my attention that your son/daughter, has arrived late to school on numerous occasions.
+Their form-teacher and I have spoken to gets up in by: watercolourbiennial.com

-Thank-you for your continued support

-(Head of Year)